mimschowdhury/mimta-chowdhury-capstone/README.md

 # Project Title
-6ixcafes - your guide to the best cafés in Toronto!
+6ixcafes - your guide to the best cafes in Toronto!

 ## Overview ☕️

-6ixCafes is a platform designed for coffee lovers in Toronto to easily find and keep track of the best cafés in the city.
-It addresses the pain point of having to look up multiple resources (Google Maps, blogTO, Instagram, etc.) to find a good café.
+6ixCafes is a platform designed for coffee lovers in Toronto to easily find and keep track of the best cafes in the city.
+It addresses the pain point of having to look up multiple resources (Google Maps, blogTO, Instagram, etc.) to find a good cafe.

-This website simplifies café hunting by consolidating information from Google Maps, blogTO, and Instagram into one cozy place—helping you save time and focus on what really matters: enjoying your coffee.
+This website simplifies cafe hunting by consolidating information from Google Maps, blogTO, and Instagram into one cozy place—helping you save time and focus on what really matters: enjoying your coffee.

 ### Problem Space

-Finding a good café can be a tedious process involving multiple websites and reviews.
-People often search through Google Maps, blogs, and social media to find cafes, but there isn’t a single platform that consolidates this information and lets users filter cafés by study-friendly spaces, great ambiance, and quality coffee.
+Finding a good cafe can be a tedious process involving multiple websites and reviews.
+People often search through Google Maps, blogs, and social media to find cafes, but there isn’t a single platform that consolidates this information and lets users filter cafes by study-friendly spaces, great ambiance, and quality coffee.

 6ixCafes solves this problem by:
-✅ Consolidating reliable café data into one easy-to-use platform.
+✅ Consolidating reliable cafe data into one easy-to-use platform.
 ✅ Letting users filter based on study spots, ambiance, and coffee quality.
-✅ Helping users keep track of cafés they’ve visited and want to visit.
+✅ Helping users keep track of cafes they’ve visited and want to visit.
 ✅ Offering simple, visual ratings for quick decision-making.

 ### User Profile

 🎯 Target Audience
 - Coffee drinkers who:
-	- Are looking for a café close to their current or future location
+	- Are looking for a cafe close to their current or future location
     - Want to find the best places for studying or relaxing
-	- Want to track cafés they have visited and rate them
+	- Want to track cafes they have visited and rate them
 	- Tourists & locals exploring Toronto's cafe scene.

 💡 How They’ll Use It:
-   - Search & filter cafés based on study spots, ambiance, and coffee quality.
+   - Search & filter cafes based on study spots, ambiance, and coffee quality.
-   - Track cafés they’ve visited and rate them.
+   - Track cafes they’ve visited and rate them.
-   - Plan coffee dates or study sessions based on café attributes.
+   - Plan coffee dates or study sessions based on cafe attributes.
-   - Explore nearby cafés based on their current location.
+   - Explore nearby cafes based on their current location.

 🌿 Special Considerations
    - The platform should be simple and intuitive, without overwhelming the user.
-   - The aesthetic should reflect cozy café vibes—neutral colors, soft design, and smooth UX.
+   - The aesthetic should reflect cozy cafe vibes—neutral colors, soft design, and smooth UX.
    - Provide consistent and accurate data—no fake ratings or reviews.

 ### Features

-	- Find nearby cafés based on the user’s current or provided location
+	- Find nearby cafes based on the user’s current or provided location
-	- Filter cafés based on criteria such as study spots, ambiance, and coffee quality
+	- Filter cafes based on criteria such as study spots, ambiance, and coffee quality
-	- Favourites cafés to create a user-based favourite list
+	- Favourites cafes to create a user-based favourite list
-	- View and filter visited cafés by rating, location, etc.
+	- View and filter visited cafes by rating, location, etc.

 ## Implementation